WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

 Information about discovered issues of CMIP7 data is captured by the [Errata Service][ErrataService].

 Any CMIP data user can report an error by submitting an issue through the Propose button on the Errata Service website.
-Proposing an errata through the webform requires a contact email address.
+Proposing erratum through the webform requires a contact email address.
 Once the webform is validated and created, a special link is created and can be shared but the issue won’t appear on the index page.
 A moderator (from the relevant modelling centre providing data) will validate, update or reject the entry.
-If no moderation action is taken after 14 day validation period, the issue will be publicly indexed, albeit with a special flag.
+If no moderation action is taken after the 14-day validation period, the issue will be publicly indexed, albeit with a special flag.

 <!--TODO: Add info on contact when decided https://github.com/WCRP-CMIP/cmip7-guidance/issues/45 -->